asarkar/haskellings/README.md

 ## Progression

 The first step is to inspect the introduction modules under the [Basic](src/Basic) package.
 They contain examples of data structures and Haskell syntax.
-They do not contain exercises and exist to provide a cursory examination of Haskell syntax.
+They do not contain tests and exist to provide a cursory examination of Haskell syntax.

 After this, we recommend the following progression of modules: